ROKz007/DAA-Lab/README.md

-# Algorithms Laboratory - CS39001
+# Design and Analysis of Algorithms [LAB] - CS39001

 This repository contains C programs for the **Algorithms Laboratory (CS39001)** course at KIIT University for the Autumn 2025 semester.
 The labs cover fundamental data structures and algorithmic techniques as outlined in the course manual.